OpenEnergyDashboard/DesignDocs/website/website.md

 ## Uses of meters/readings

 * Meter A-D are step functions that make it easier to see the value of a group is correct.
-Thus, Meter &lt;letter> is step function data.
+Thus, Meter &lt;letter&gt; is step function data.
   * Meter A-C are modest values that can be used together.
   * Meter D is deliberately larger values to show issue of how others values become hard to see.
   * Meters C-D demonstrate what happens when you have missing intervals of values.
 Deliberately chose to only have time missing at start/end because OED draws a line over the missing time if it is in the middle of the graph.
 (Maybe we will do something about that some day ;-)